johnpuddephatt/turveyworld/src/pages/yoga.md

 - - -

-Gerry's teaches regular Yoga classes, at We Are Wellness, and Leeds University Edge Gym.
+Gerry's teaches regular Yoga classes, at We Are Wellness Studio North Hill Lane LS6.

 **We are Wellness Leeds**